 - Paneang curry: Paneang curry originated from Thailand and is quite popular in the central region of the country.
-This type of curry is a bit milder and subtly flavored and doesn’t have a base ingredient.
+This type of curry is a bit milder and subtly flavoured and doesn’t have a base ingredient.
 Rather, the main ingredients include shrimp or fish paste, peanuts, kaffir lime leaves, and other combination of ingredients.

 - Massaman curry: While other Thai curries are from Laotian curry influences, Massaman curry is influenced by Indian curry and is popular in central and southern Thailand.
-Red chilies, cumin, and fish sauce are some of the main ingredients in this dish and is thicker in comparison to the other curries.
+Red chillies, cumin, and fish sauce are some of the main ingredients in this dish and is thicker in comparison to the other curries.

-For as long as I can remember, green curry was my favorite go-to whenever I ate Thai food.
+For as long as I can remember, green curry was my favourite go-to whenever I ate Thai food.
 That all changed after I took some cooking classes in Chiang Mai and learned how to make panang curry.
 The best curry I ate (besides the one that I made!
 Haha…) came from Lemongrass restaurant, a popular Thai restaurant in Chiang Mai.